Random field reconstruction of inhomogeneous turbulence. Part I: Modeling and analysis: Inhomogeneous turbulence

 where $\etabb(s;\x,t)$, $\fxsbb(\kap;\x,t)$, and $\Pbb(\kap;\x,t)$ are given by \eqref{eq:def_etabb_fxbb}.
 Moreover, both $\u'$ and $\partial_{x_j} \u'$ are mean-square continuous in $(\x,t)$. \end{lemma}

-\begin{proof} We first show that $\x \mapsto \u'(\x,t)$ is partially mean-square differentiable and derive the formula for $\partial_{x_j} \u'(\x,t) $.
-Since sums and products of partially differentiable deterministic functions and partially mean-square differentiable random fields are again partially mean-square differentiable satisfying the usual product rule, we can choose \Wlog $\su(\x,t) = 1$ and $\bm{L}(\x,t) = \bm{I}$ in the following calculations and concentrate on the simplified integrand $\bm{G}$ appearing in the white noise integral \eqref{eq:u'_inhom_bb_eta_f} defining $\u'$ given by
+\begin{proof} Throughout this proof we assume \Wlog that $\su(\x,t) = 1$ and $\bm{L}(\x,t) = \bm{I}$, which is justified since products of partially differentiable deterministic functions and partially mean-square differentiable random fields are again partially mean-square differentiable and satisfy the usual product rule for derivatives.
+Moreover, we make use of the fact that the assumptions on $\flow$ and $\overline{\u}$ in Model~\ref{model:turb_inhom} and standard regularity results for ordinary differential equations ensure that the mapping $(s,\x,t) \mapsto \flow(s;\x,t)$ is continuous, continuously partially differentiable \wrt $\x$, and such that